njgeorge000158/Weather-Visualization-for-Vacations-using-APIs/README.TECHNICAL.md

 ----

-The IPython notebook, weather.ipynb, generates the CSV file, cities_weather.csv, which acts as input to vacations.ipynb.
-These IPython Notebooks must have the following Python scripts in the same folder with it:
+The Jupyter Notebook, weather.ipynb, generates the CSV file, cities_weather.csv, which acts as input to vacations.ipynb.
+These Jupyter Notebooks must have the following Python scripts in the same folder with it:

 logx.py